dancer1325/rest-assured-wiki/Usage.md

 ```

 What's going on here?
 First of all the XML path `shopping.category` returns a list of all categories.
-On this list we invoke a function, `find`, to return the single category that has the XML attribute, type, equal to `groceries`.
+On this list we invoke a function, `find`, to return the single category that has the XML attribute, `type`, equal to `groceries`.
 On this category we then continue by getting all the items associated with this category.
 Since there are more than one item associated with the groceries category a list will be returned and we verify this list against the `hasItems` Hamcrest matcher.